carsonfarmer/ctl-go-textile/README.md

 ## Disposable vs non Disposable nodes

-`ipfsd-ctl` can spawn `disposable` and `non-disposable` daemons.
+`ctl-go-textile` can spawn `disposable` and `non-disposable` daemons.

 - `disposable`- Creates on a temporary repo which will be optionally initialized and started (the default), as well cleaned up on process exit.
 Great for tests.
 - `non-disposable` - Requires the user to initialize and start the node, as well as stop and cleanup after wards.
-Additionally, a non-disposable will allow you to pass a custom repo using the `repoPath` option, if the `repoPath` is not defined, it will use the default repo for the node type (`$HOME/.ipfs` or `$HOME/.jsipfs`).
+Additionally, a non-disposable will allow you to pass a custom repo using the `repoPath` option, if the `repoPath` is not defined, it will use the default repo (`$HOME/.textile`).
 The `repoPath` parameter is ignored for disposable nodes, as there is a risk of deleting a live repo.

 ## Batteries not included.
-Bring your own IPFS executable.
+Bring your own Textile executable.

-Install one or both of the following modules:

-- `ipfs` - `> npm i ipfs` - If you want to spawn js-ipfs nodes and/or daemons.
-- `go-ipfs-dep` - `> npm i go-ipfs-dep` - If you want to spawn go-ipfs daemons.
+Install a `go-textile` binary via `yarn add get-go-textile`.

 ## API

-### `IPFSFactory` - `const f = IPFSFactory.create([options])`
+### `Factory` - `const f = Factory.create([options])`

-`IPFSFactory.create([options])` returns an object that will expose the `df.spawn` method
+`Factory.create([options])` returns an object that will expose the `df.spawn` method

 - `options` - optional object with:
   - `remote` bool - use remote endpoint to spawn the nodes.
   - `port` number - remote endpoint port.
-Defaults to 43134.
+Defaults to 40600.
-  - `exec` - IPFS executable path. `ipfsd-ctl` will attempt to locate it by default.
-If you desire to spawn js-ipfs instances in the same process, pass the ref to the module instead (e.g `exec: require('ipfs')`)
+  - `exec` - Textile executable path. `ctl-go-textile` will attempt to locate it by default.
-  - `type` - the daemon type, see below the options
-    - `go` - spawn go-ipfs daemon
-    - `js` - spawn js-ipfs daemon
-    - `proc` - spawn in-process js-ipfs instance.
-Needs to be called also with exec.
-Example: `DaemonFactory.create({type: 'proc', exec: require('ipfs') })`.
-  - `IpfsClient` - A custom IPFS API constructor to use instead of the packaged one
+  - `Client` - A custom Textile API constructor (`js-http-client`) to use instead of the packaged one.

 **example:** See [Usage](#usage)